khan-powerbi123/Manufacturing-Operations-Forecasting-Dashboard-inspired-by-Regal-Rexnord-/README.md

 ### 📘 Project Overview
 This Power BI project analyzes **manufacturing and operational performance** inspired by Regal Rexnord’s business model.
-It focuses on **financial forecasting, shipment operations, and exception insights** across three product lines — PES, IPS, and AMC.
+It focuses on **financial forecasting, shipment operations, and exception insights** across three product lines: PES, IPS, and AMC.
 The goal is to monitor **profitability, shipment delays, and forecast accuracy** using automated DAX measures and SQL-backed data models.

 ---